How To Parent A Child With ADHD: Helpful Tips For Parents

 Mindfulness and Relaxation techniques: Mindfulness meditation and relaxation techniques such as deep breathing, progressive muscle relaxation, and yoga can help to reduce stress and improve focus and attention.
 Studies have found that meditating just 10 minutes a day can lead to a whole range of cognitive benefits, many of which directly relate to our Executive Functions.

 When these lifestyle changes are implemented, you may see a major improvement in your Executive Dysfunction symptoms.
 However, for many people struggling with their Executive Functioning, it can be difficult to maintain significant changes in these areas due to the resulting deficits in skills like task initiation, planning & prioritizing, and time management.
-When this happens, 1:1 support is often the most critical missing piece of the treatment puzzle, which leads us to our third and final support option...
+When this happens, 1:1 Executive Dysfunction help and support is often the most critical missing piece of the treatment puzzle, which leads us to our third and final support option...

-As we were just saying, although medication and lifestyle changes can significantly improve Executive Dysfunction symptoms, they cannot overhaul deeply ingrained habits that may be perpetuating the problem, nor can they provide flexible support, accountability, or mentorship to guide the difficult journey of behavior change.
+As we were just saying, although medication and lifestyle changes and personal accommodations can significantly improve Executive Dysfunction symptoms, they cannot overhaul deeply ingrained habits that may be perpetuating the problem, nor can they provide flexible support, accountability, or mentorship to guide the difficult journey of behavior change.
 When these supports fail to adequately address the full scope of the challenges you're seeing, Executive Function coaching may be the ideal support option.
 So what is Executive Function coaching and how it can help with the symptoms of Executive Dysfunction and ADHD?

 Since 2006, we have worked with thousands of individuals with ADHD to help them successfully plan their work, persist with those plans, and gain true insight into who they are and what they need to be happy, productive, and confident.
 In fact, over half of the clients we work with have ADHD.
 You can learn more about our outcomes for Executive Function coaching across age groups here.